 But what it provides is awareness and pressure on politicians to actually provide aid.
 Not publishing those images and “censoring” every image of human suffering wouldn’t mean that the world is suddenly a better place.
 It would just have the effect that we wouldn’t have to look at these images anymore and slowly they would vanish from the public eye.
 Without these haunting pictures and news, there wouldn’t even the slightest responsibility for those that are capable to provide any help.
 In the end, if you don’t have to watch – it doesn’t exist, right?

-In legacy of the image the “Afghan Children’s Fund” has been found and raised more than 1 Million US-Dollar to this day.
+In the legacy of the image the “Afghan Children’s Fund” has been found and raised more than 1 Million US-Dollar to this day.

 Photographers do their best to help and their tool is the camera to raise public awareness more than anything else.
 I understand that it is hard to look at those images, but we shouldn’t criticize the people that spread the message, but rather focus on the roots of the problems and do the best we can to our personal abilities.

-Street Photography and Social tendencies
+Street Photography and Social Tendencies

 Mixing Social Documentary Photography with Street Photography unfortunately mostly leads to very uninspiring photos of homeless people.
 Often shot from far away without any connection to the subject.
 Now a very justified question is if these photos are a form of exploitation?